-Now that your interest has been piqued and your inner product junkie is rearing its ugly head, you’re probably wondering where you can get your hands on this miracle product.
-The short answer is, online.
 There are many reputable providers and you can do a quick search to find them.
-However please note that there are two types of Manuka honey, the normal and UMF kind.
+However, please note that there are two types of Manuka honey, the normal and UMF kind.
 If you are purchasing the honey for its antibacterial properties, be sure you purchase the UMF variety.

 However, if you’re like a lot of naturals who don’t like to whip up their own goodies, you can find Manuka honey in L'ANZA Healing Strength Manuka Honey Conditioner and a few other products.

 Your everyday honey is still a great addition to your hair care routine and you can be found in the following hair care products:

 - TIGI CATWALK Oatmeal & Honey Treatment Conditioner